epi155/emsql-maven-plugin/README.md

 ~~~

-Input and output interface are created as nexted classes
+Input and output interface are created as nested classes

 ~~~java
 public interface FindUserRS {